About me

 News

-To all the j-ISBA members out there, I am running for Chair Elect at the elections which will take place this October. j-ISBA (and ISBA) have given me a lot in these years, and with your support I will try to return all this good to make our Bayesian word an even more inclusive place where to foster collaborations and meet great people.
+• โš ๏ธ๐Ÿ—ณ๏ธ To all the j-ISBA members out there, I am running for Chair Elect at the elections (which are closing on Nov 15!
+You can find the link to vote in your email). j-ISBA (and ISBA) have given me a lot in these years, and with your support I will try to return all this good to make our Bayesian word an even more inclusive place where to foster collaborations and meet great people.

 Projects